The Plum Blossom Connection To Mantis Boxing

 It appears that in the second half of the 19th century a relatively large number of small local fighting styles, some of them more closely related than others, started to declare themselves “Plum Blossom” schools by fiat, essentially appropriating what was a regionally very successful brand, without having to totally overhaul their teaching structures.
 In this way the total number of unique local styles in the region was reduced, and the relationship between the name “Plum Blossom” and any fixed body of techniques was stretched and twisted”

-Jiang Hua Long and his friend Song Zi De were the first to claim the moniker of the plum blossom and brand the style as ‘Plum Blossom’ Praying Mantis Boxing.
-Hao Lian Ru, blood brother of Liang’s son, Liang Jingchuan who was much older than him, and 1st disciple of Liang Xue Xiang.
+Jiang Hua Long and his friend Song Zi De were the first to claim the moniker of the plum blossom, branding the style as ‘Plum Blossom’ Praying Mantis Boxing.
+Hao Lian Ru was the blood brother of Liang’s son, Liang Jingchuan, who was much older than him and the 1st disciple of Liang Xue Xiang.
 Hao later went on to distinguish his line of mantis as something different than the others - Tài Jí Méi Huā Táng Láng Quán, or ‘Supreme Ultimate Plum Blossom’ Praying Mantis Boxing.

 The references to the plum blossom go deeper as we explore a few of the mantis boxing tào lù (forms, or choreographed boxing sets).
-Although this is subject to debate, these are the commonly believed ‘older’ sets from mantis boxing, and they exist in all of the main lines with the exception of 6 harmony which came later in the 5th generation by conjoining with a different boxing style.
+Although this is subject to debate, these boxing sets are the commonly believed ‘older’ sets from mantis boxing.
+They exist in all of the main lines with the exception of 6 harmony mantis, which came later in the 5th generation by conjoining with a different boxing style altogether (Liuhe).

 Mantis Boxing Sets - Tào Lù

-Ultimately it comes down to Plum Blossom Praying Mantis (Jiang and Song), Tai Ji Mantis (Sun Yuanchang), or Tai Ji Plum Blossom Praying Mantis (Hao Lianru).
-Perhaps Hao and Sun’s version is closer to the true mantis if there ever was such a thing.
-Or at least closest to Liang Xuexiang’s teachings?
-Why they named branded it with the taiji?
+Ultimately, finding the original quickly narrows down to — Plum Blossom Praying Mantis (Jiang and Song), Tai Ji Mantis (Sun Yuanchang), or Tai Ji Plum Blossom Praying Mantis (Hao Lianru).
+Perhaps Hao and Sun’s ‘taiji' mantis is closer to the true mantis, if there ever was such a thing.
+Or, at least closest to Liang Xuexiang’s teachings?
+Perhaps this is why they named branded it with the taiji?
+As in ‘closest to the source’.

-Because these boxing sets show up in plum blossom praying mantis, supreme ultimate praying mantis, and seven star praying mantis, we can conclude that they either a) existed prior to this generation and were taught by Liang Xuexiang, or b) were created by this generation and spread from there.
-Each style having different versions of the form based on the boxer teaching it.
+Because these boxing sets show up in plum blossom praying mantis, supreme ultimate praying mantis, and seven star praying mantis, we can conclude that they either a) existed prior to this generation, and were taught by Liang Xuexiang, or b) were created by this generation and spread down each branch from there; each style having different versions of the form based on the boxer teaching it.
 Having no verifiable written records makes it difficult to pin down an absolute origin, but it is important to note Esherick’s writings again here as a refresher - ‘boxers and their methods were more fluid and subject to variation from boxer to boxer.’

-Wang Rongsheng, the founder of the seven star praying mantis branch, was close friends with the ‘plum blossom’ praying mantis boxing founders, and around the same age.
-Wang assuredly learned mantis boxing from these boxers, hisfriends.
-We can tell from a close study of our mantis boxing timeline, as well as his connections to, and exactly when he in noted as meeting his claimed teacher, Li San Jian.
+Wang Rongsheng, the founder of the seven star praying mantis branch was close friends with the ‘plum blossom’ praying mantis boxing founders, and around the same age.
+Wang assuredly learned mantis boxing from these boxers, his friends, since he did not learn it from Li San Jian.
+This we can discern from a close study of our mantis boxing timeline, and exactly when he is noted as meeting his claimed teacher, Li San Jian.

-Since Crushing Step, Intercept, and 8 Elbows are often the topic of discussion when it comes to ‘original forms’, I’ll focus on these in more detail while additionally notating other forms that offer significant points of interest, if in name only.
+Since the boxing sets Crushing Step, Intercept, and 8 Elbows are often the topic of discussion when it comes to ‘original forms’, I’ll focus on these in more detail while additionally notating other forms that offer significant points of interest, if in name only.

 Note: These observations are based on the versions of the form(s) that I learned and witnessed via other boxers.
 Mantis forms are ripe with variations from one line to the next, even at times within the same branch/line.
 Thus making it extremely difficult to make any statements in absolute terms.